MicrosoftDocs/OfficeDocs-SharePoint/SharePoint/SharePointServer/what-s-new/new-and-improved-features-in-sharepoint-server-2016.md

 ### New controls for working with OneDrive
 <a name="newcontrols"> </a>

-You can sslect a control to create new Office documents, upload files, synchronize your files for offline use, and share your files.
+You can select a control to create new Office documents, upload files, synchronize your files for offline use, and share your files.
 For more info, see "Simple controls" on [The OneDrive Blog](https://go.microsoft.com/fwlink/?LinkID=620285&amp;clcid=0x4809).

 ### Open Document Format (ODF) available for document libraries
 <a name="ODF"> </a>